5ynthaire/5YN-AbstractionDistillationFramework/README.md

 2. Cognitive load
     introduced by
     - Rules-based constraints requiring a comprehensive web to cover scenarios and edge cases
-    - Principles-based directives that remain specific to scenarios
+    - Principle-based directives that remain specific to scenarios

 ### Outcome